 5. Get Creative

 More than just an unboxing, find an influencer who can think outside the box.
 Getting 30,000, 50,000 or 100,000 followers isn’t easy, so they are obviously doing something right.
 Give your talent the reins to make the most engaging content through their own creativity.
-This allows 83 percent of consumers to trust this authentic messaging.
+Finding the right influencer has the potential for higher ROI.
+This allows 83 percent of consumers to trust the authentic messaging.

 6. Think Big Picture